altocodenl/cell/readme.md

    - Sum
    - Aggregate
    - Duplicates
+- @ is
-- @ check
+- @ view
+   - Serving the view
+   - HTML generation
+   - Auto-wiring of api calls to the messages that the views receive, as well as the references they do higher up.
 - @ api
    - Register api calls
    - Serve api calls
    - Send api calls through the service
-- @ view
-   - Serving the view
-   - HTML generation
-   - Auto-wiring of api calls to the messages that the views receive, as well as the references they do higher up.

 ### Publishing